 Are you looking for Canva alternatives for your DIY Graphic Design?
-We’ve become more adept at using visual content tools to create our own marketing and social media images – often using more than one tool to do so.
-So maybe it’s time to check out what’s out there!
+We've become more adept at using visual content tools to create our own marketing and social media images – often using more than one tool to do so.
+In this post I share a number of tools you might consider adding to your toolkit along with Canva.

-In this post, I share a number of desktop tools or apps that are alternatives to Canva.
+I'll walk you through a desktop tools or apps that are alternatives to Canva.
 Try them – they might serve your visual content needs in new or different ways!
-There’s no reason why you can’t have a number of tools like Canva in your arsenal.
+There's no reason why you can't have a number of tools like Canva in your arsenal.

 BY DONNA MORITZ | 20 AUGUST, 2018 | CONTAINS AFFILIATE LINKS

 Before we start with the Canva alternatives, let's talk a little about why I love DIY graphic design tools so much for creating visual content.

 My interest in visual content tools sparked in 2012 when introduced to a photo editing tool called Picmonkey.
 It was my first experience with a tool that allowed me to create visual content that looked more like a designer had created it and less like I'd used ClipArt (I shudder to think of ClipArt even being an option back then… or even Publisher… remember that?
 Yikes!)

 Suffice to say, I was in heaven.
 I was able to create effects that attracted eyeballs to my visuals, and some of my earliest blog posts were about Picmonkey.
 Over time my arsenal of tools grew to include Canva when it first launched (I was the 200th-and-something user way back when it was in Beta) and other apps like Over, more DIY tools like Easil and video tools too, like Wave.

 Canva changed things up for all of us, allowing us to to create visuals using templates.
 Resizing images for various platforms became my friend!
 And since then they've grown to have millions of users.